Eden, North Carolina: History

-In 1795, the town of Leaksville was established on the southwest edge of the Sauratown along the main road.
-Joseph Cloud resurveyed the tract and divided it into two equal shares in 1798.
-A year later, Farley's daughters, Maria Farley and Rebecca Parke Farley, sold their shares to Patrick Henry of Virginia, noted as a rebel spokesman during the American Revolutionary War.
-On his deathbed June 6, 1799, Henry gave the land to two of his sons, Alexander Spottswood Henry and Nathaniel West Henry.

 In the century that Sauratown was in existence, many families settled in the "Land of Eden", and their descendants have stayed in the area, including the Brodnax, Dillard, Ruffin, Morehead, Henry, and Winston families.
 Many Scots also settled in the area, including the Galloway, Scales, Watt, Lenox, Campbell, and Moir families.
 Other notable residents of the county include General Lighthorse Harry Lee.

 20th century to present

 Following previous unsuccessful referendums, on September 12, 1967, residents of Leaksville, Draper, Spray, and the unincorporated Meadows Greens Sanitary District voted to consolidate their communities, 2,252 to 1,753 with 60 percent of eligible voters participating.
 Of these, 784 elected to call the new city Eden, a term surveyor William Byrd II had used to describe the region in the 1700s.
 The consolidation took immediate effect, and Eden became the largest city in Rockingham County.